|

 containing a pickled baby.

-"Dear gods," whispered Eowyn.
+"Dear gods," she whispered.

 "I will kill this vile orc," said Legolas.
 He knelt